 - Instrument noise

-Expanders are more commonly used in mixing or live performance situations, but if you have to record in a less ideal environment, an expander can help to clean up your audio.
+Expanders are more commonly used in mixing or live performance situations.
+Still, if you have to record in a less ideal environment, an expander can help to clean up your audio.
 Here's a breakdown of the basic controls:

 - Threshold: Whenever an audio signal falls below the threshold, it gets turned down in level.
 It's best to set your threshold just above the noise floor.